K-ernest/K-ernest/README.md

 # 👋 Hi there, Im Ernest!

 Welcome to my corner of GitHub!
-I'm a passionate developer, curious thinker, and lifelong learner I'm building sleek web apps, tinkering with backend logic, or exploring new tech stacks, I love turning ideas into reality through code
+I'm a passionate developer, curious thinker, and lifelong learner I'm building sleek web apps, tinkering with backend logic, or exploring new tech stacks, I love turning ideas into reality through code.

 ## 🚀 What I Do